|Click the image below to view a 360° tour of a birthing suite|

 The Family Birth Place features 17 private LDRP (labor, delivery, recovery, post partum) suites and 1 overflow suite.
 They are designed to be state-of-the-art labor and delivery rooms, while at the same time offering pleasant, comfortable and convenient surroundings for the mother, baby and family after the birth.
 An International Board Certified Lactation Consultant sees most mothers and babies while in the hospital on Family Birth Place (Learn more about Breastfeeding Resources).

 While the rooms are very attractive, they are also extremely functional, giving the family peace of mind.
-The high tech equipment and services that Port Huron Hospital is known for are there -- they just aren't as visible as they were in the past.
-And Port Huron Hospital continues to be the only hospital in the area that provides a special care nursery, located in the Family Birth Place, for babies who have special needs when they arrive.
+The high tech equipment and services that McLaren Port Huron is known for are there -- they just aren't as visible as they were in the past.
+And McLaren Port Huron hospital continues to be the only area hospital providing a Neonatal Intensive Care, located in the Family Birth Place, for babies who have special needs when they arrive.

-Port Huron Hospital is working towards being a Michigan "Baby Friendly" Hospital.
+McLaren Port Huron is working towards being a Michigan "Baby Friendly" Hospital.

 We believe in family-centered care and in providing a safe and secure environment for you and your newborn.